alephium/www/src/content/blog/Alephium-Ledger-Nano-S-7a86570f4089/index.md

 You will need Python and PIP installed on your computer to get the Alephium App on your Ledger:

-- <span id="7097">Python (<a href="https://www.simplilearn.com/tutorials/python-tutorial/python-installation-on-windows#:~:text=To%20download%20Python%2C%20you%20need,then%20select%20the%20Windows%20option." class="markup--anchor markup--li-anchor" data-href="https://www.simplilearn.com/tutorials/python-tutorial/python-installation-on-windows#:~:text=To%20download%20Python%2C%20you%20need,then%20select%20the%20Windows%20option." rel="noopener ugc nofollow noopener" target="_blank">how to for Windows</a>, <a href="https://docs.python.org/3/using/mac.html" class="markup--anchor markup--li-anchor" data-href="https://docs.python.org/3/using/mac.html" rel="noopener ugc nofollow noopener" target="_blank">how to for Mac</a>, <a href="https://docs.python-guide.org/starting/install3/linux/" class="markup--anchor markup--li-anchor" data-href="https://docs.python-guide.org/starting/install3/linux/" rel="noopener ugc nofollow noopener" target="_blank">how to for Linux</a>)</span>
+- Python (<a href="https://www.simplilearn.com/tutorials/python-tutorial/python-installation-on-windows#:~:text=To%20download%20Python%2C%20you%20need,then%20select%20the%20Windows%20option." class="markup--anchor markup--li-anchor" data-href="https://www.simplilearn.com/tutorials/python-tutorial/python-installation-on-windows#:~:text=To%20download%20Python%2C%20you%20need,then%20select%20the%20Windows%20option." rel="noopener ugc nofollow noopener" target="_blank">how to for Windows</a>, <a href="https://docs.python.org/3/using/mac.html" class="markup--anchor markup--li-anchor" data-href="https://docs.python.org/3/using/mac.html" rel="noopener ugc nofollow noopener" target="_blank">how to for Mac</a>, <a href="https://docs.python-guide.org/starting/install3/linux/" class="markup--anchor markup--li-anchor" data-href="https://docs.python-guide.org/starting/install3/linux/" rel="noopener ugc nofollow noopener" target="_blank">how to for Linux</a>)
-- <span id="ccce">PIP (<a href="https://www.dataquest.io/blog/install-pip-windows/" class="markup--anchor markup--li-anchor" data-href="https://www.dataquest.io/blog/install-pip-windows/" rel="noopener ugc nofollow noopener" target="_blank">how to for Windows</a>, <a href="https://www.groovypost.com/howto/install-pip-on-a-mac/" class="markup--anchor markup--li-anchor" data-href="https://www.groovypost.com/howto/install-pip-on-a-mac/" rel="noopener ugc nofollow noopener" target="_blank">how to for Mac</a>, <a href="https://docs.python-guide.org/starting/install3/linux/" class="markup--anchor markup--li-anchor" data-href="https://docs.python-guide.org/starting/install3/linux/" rel="noopener ugc nofollow noopener" target="_blank">how to for Linux</a>)</span>
+- PIP (<a href="https://www.dataquest.io/blog/install-pip-windows/" class="markup--anchor markup--li-anchor" data-href="https://www.dataquest.io/blog/install-pip-windows/" rel="noopener ugc nofollow noopener" target="_blank">how to for Windows</a>, <a href="https://www.groovypost.com/howto/install-pip-on-a-mac/" class="markup--anchor markup--li-anchor" data-href="https://www.groovypost.com/howto/install-pip-on-a-mac/" rel="noopener ugc nofollow noopener" target="_blank">how to for Mac</a>, <a href="https://docs.python-guide.org/starting/install3/linux/" class="markup--anchor markup--li-anchor" data-href="https://docs.python-guide.org/starting/install3/linux/" rel="noopener ugc nofollow noopener" target="_blank">how to for Linux</a>)

 **3 — Install the Ledger Python Library**